Juan Darthés

-Juan Rafael Pacífico Dabul (born 28 October 1964), known as Juan Darthés, is a Brazilian former actor and singer who spent most of his life and professional career in Argentina.
+Juan Rafael Pacífico Dabul (born 28 October 1964), known as Juan Darthés, is an Argentine former actor and singer who spent most of his life and professional career in Argentina.

 Biography

 Juan Darthés was born as Juan Rafael Pacífico Dabul in São Paulo, Brazil, on October 28, 1964.
 He is the son of the actress Leyla Dartel (pseudonym of Leyla Dabul) and the tango singer Oscar Fuentes (pseudonym of Juan Pacífico) (1930–2014).
 He started his acting career in the eighties.
 His initial telenovelas were produced by Channel 9.
 He moved to Channel 13 in 1998, to work in Gasoleros, which made him famous.
 He has also worked in the teen drama Patito Feo.
 As Dulce Amor proved to be a huge success Telefe hired most of the cast for a new telenovela, Camino al amor, whose designated couples were composed by the same actors, such as Darthés and Sol Estevanéz.
 Los ricos no piden permiso featured a love triangle between the characters of Darthés, Araceli González and Luciano Castro.

 He also started a career as a Tango music singer in later years.